supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

     }
 ```

 We are ready with making the test reproducible.
 You can run the tests a few time and you will see that it produces the same output every time.
+Tests still fail for now, as we have an empty expected value.
+Lets fix that next.

 </p>
 </details>